jobyaugustine/Web-Design-Challenge/README_Assignment_explanation.md

 * Table for data is created with the Bootstrap resonsive table component.

-The website is deployed to GitHub pages.
+The website is deployed to GitHub pages,  https://jobyaugustine.github.io/WebDesign/